 - 1. "The Body As Environment in Ernest Hemingway's The Old Man and the Sea and Achy Obejas's Ruins," Reba Mitchell, Rhode Island College - 2.
-"Trans-species affect and narrative ethics in The Octopus," Karen Danielsson, Mälardalen University - 3.
 "The Joke's on Them: Comedy & Cosmic Irony in Literary Naturalism," Cara Kilgallen, Sacred Heart University